How to screenshot on Surface Pro

 Check the following frequently asked questions that might answer questions you have.

-I can’t take a screenshot with a Surface Pen, what should I do?
+I can’t take a screenshot with a Surface Pen.
+What do you think I should do?

 Answer